Skip to content

 31. Total volume (or percentage) sourced for refineries that comes from intermediary traders and/or refiners rather than directly from mills?

-One of the company's refineries reports to source from intermediary traders, which accounts for 19.91% of the refinery's supply.
+The company reports that one of its refineries sources from intermediary traders, which account for 0.64% of the refinery's supply.

 • Y